confluence/python-textbok/python_notes/Python_Basics.rst

     # This will print 1e-10
     print(0.0000000001)

-When displaying floats, you will usually specify how you would like them to be displayed, using string formatting::
+When displaying floats, we will usually specify how we would like them to be displayed, using string formatting::

     # This will print 12.35